 Ethical Investment and Banking

 Strong ethical investment and banking policies ensure an institution’s financial practices are conducted transparently and in an economically-viable and socially-responsible manner.
 Investments in the fossil fuel industry, the arms trade or companies involved in the operation of border infrastructure can be contradictory to an institution's broader aims and goals.
-This is why the People & Planet University League focuses not only on the transparency of university investments, but also the areas and sectors where university investments are held.
+This is why the People & Planet University League focuses not only on the transparency of university investments, but also the areas and sectors where those investments are held.

 Since 2022, the People & Planet University League has included a question (2c) on screening out border industry companies from investment portfolios.
 Migration is one of the defining human rights issues of the 21st century and governments are increasingly outsourcing the implementation of border control to the private sector.
 A vast number of border security and technology companies provide and develop the technologies and infrastructure to conduct border and immigration enforcement.
 It is widely documented how Western states’ militarised security responses to migration leads to the systematic denial of human rights, and death of refugees, asylum seekers, migrants, and racialised communities.
 Ethical investment experts increasingly highlight the legal and reputational risks of investing in the Border Industry.
 Through removing investments from border companies, UK universities can reflect their commitment to upholding fundamental human rights in their investment practices.